Hanford Engineer Works: Operations

 On 10 March 1945, a Japanese balloon bomb struck a high-tension line running between Grand Coulee and Bonneville.
-This caused an electrical surge in the lines to the reactors.
+This caused a surge in the lines to the reactors.
 A scram was automatically initiated and the safety devices shut the reactors down.
 The bomb failed to explode and the transmission line was not badly damaged.
 The Hanford Engineer Works was the only US nuclear facility to come under enemy attack.

 At Oppenheimer's request, the Hanford Engineer Works also produced polonium-210.
-Greenewalt protested the diversion of plutonium production capacity to Compton, but to no avail; polonium was required for the neutron initiators, and concentrating all production at the X-10 Graphite Reactor at Oak Ridge would jeopardize the entire effort if there was a mishap there.
+Greenewalt protested the diversion of plutonium production capacity to Compton, but to no avail; polonium was required for the Fat Man's neutron initiators, and concentrating all production at the X-10 Graphite Reactor at Oak Ridge would jeopardize the entire effort if there was a mishap there.
 On 1 May four tubes in D reactor were loaded with 264 slugs containing bismuth.
 The irradiated bismuth slugs were shipped to Los Alamos for processing.
+After June 1945, bismuth irradiated at Hanford was sent to the Dayton Project in Dayton, Ohio for bulk polonium extraction.
+By the end of 1946, the HEW was supplying raw material that contained as much as 13.2 millicuries of polonium per gram of bismuth.
+This was far more dangerous to handle than that from the X-10 Graphite Reactor due to the greater beta and gamma radiation from small amounts of heavy metal impurities in the bismuth.

 There was intense pressure in June and early July to produce more plutonium for the Trinity test on 16 July 1945, and in late July for operational use.
 Experiments were conducted in increasing the batch size.
 This was dangerous, as it was not known how much plutonium-bearing liquid could be safely handled without the risk of a criticality accident.
 Changes were made to procedures in July and August to minimize the risk.
 The length of the cooling period was cut to less than thirty days, and possibly as short as fifteen days.